acdh-oeaw/Teaching_CBS4DH/lectures/files.md

   * Legacy MacOS default is `\r`
 * Most apps just handle all conventions listed above but it does make a difference for file comparison (e.g. in git)
 * There are ways to convert line ending style:
+  * In the bottom bar of VS Code, you'll see a label displaying the line endings of the current file.
+You can toggle between `LF`/`CRLF`.
   * On Windows: with [Notepad++](https://notepad-plus-plus.org) or `dos2unix` and `unix2dos`
     * When you install git on Windows you can choose if the conversion should be performed automatically when you pull/push data from remote repositories.
   * On Mac: install `dos2unix` via Homebrew (`brew install dos2unix`)